EDI Action Fund

 Eligibility

-4. Unofficial Faculty of Medicine Student Groups, and;
+4. Unofficial Temerty Medicine student groups, and;

 Although it is not required, we do encourage applicants to work collaboratively and across departments.
 Two or more student groups may decide to submit joint applications.

-Equity Initiatives may include any of the following:
+Eligible initiatives may include any of the following:

 • Holding a panel event

-• Designing a Zine
+• Designing a zine

 • Facilitating social/networking event